disastrid/instruments_lab/docs/_research/magpick.md

 {% include single-image-research.html fileName="magpick/magpick-puredata.png" %}

 ## References
 F. Morreale, A. Guidi, and A. McPherson.
-[Magpick: an augmented guitar pick for nuanced control]. (https://www.nime.org/proceedings/2019/nime2019_paper013.pdf).
+[Magpick: an augmented guitar pick for nuanced control](https://www.nime.org/proceedings/2019/nime2019_paper013.pdf).
 Proc.
 New Interfaces for Musical Expression, Porto Alegre, Brazil, June 3-6, 2019.
 A. McPherson, F. Morreale and A. Guidi.
-[Designing Creative Tensions between Concept and Embodied Practice].(https://thingsofdesign.info/2019/mcpherson.pdf).
+[Designing Creative Tensions between Concept and Embodied Practice](https://thingsofdesign.info/2019/mcpherson.pdf).
 CHI Workshop "Doing Things with Research through Design: With What, with Whom, and Towards What Ends?"
 Glasgow, UK, 2019.